tigellus/Markdown/4. Pulmonary Mechanical Ventilation/11. Identifying Ventilator Needs/Identifying-Ventilator-Needs.md

 [RIGHT] Ventilation is exhausting, increased respiration rate due to stiff compliance, decreased vital capacity [WRONG] Ventilation is exhausting, decreased respiration rate, increased vital capacity

+# Question 4
+Which of the following is an indication of mechanical ventilation?

+[WRONG] Provide fluids to the lungs
+[WRONG] Remove pericardial fluid
+[RIGHT] Isolate and protect the airway

+# Question 5
+What does decreased vital capacity indicate?

+[WRONG] The patient has decreased cardiac output [WRONG] The patient has adequate breathing ability [RIGHT] The work of breathing is greater than the patient can maintain